 Like CP/M 3, to make ZPM3 boot disk, you put CPMLDR.SYS on the system tracks of the disk.

 FreeRTOS

 Note that Phillip Stevens has also ported FreeRTOS to run under RomWBW.
 FreeRTOS is not provided in the RomWBW distribution.
-FreeRTOS is available under the [MIT licence](#) and further general information is available at [FreeRTOS](#).
+You can contact Phillip for availability.